-Auditor's remuneration 2022 €000 2021 €000 Auditor's remuneration - audit of individual accounts - tax advisory services 30 7 25 - 37 25 Directors' remuneration/key management compensation - -
+2023 €000 2022 €000 Auditor's remuneration - audit of individual accounts - tax advisory services 29 8 30 7 37 37 Directors' remuneration/key management compensation - -

 Other than the Directors, the Company had no employees or direct key management personnel during the current financial year or preceding financial year.
 Directors' remuneration is borne by the parent undertaking for the Group.
 The Directors' services to the Company do not occupy a significant amount of their time.
 As such, the Directors do not consider that they receive any remuneration from their incidental services to the Company.